thingsboard/thingsboard.github.io/_includes/templates/install/docker-queue-pub-sub.md

 ```
 {: .copy-code}

-Add the following line to the yml file.
+Add the following lines to the yml file.
 Don’t forget to replace “YOUR_PROJECT_ID”, "YOUR_SERVICE_ACCOUNT" with your **real Pub/Sub project id, and service account (it is whole data from json file):**

 ```yml
 version: '2.2'